 This is not your lunch lady’s Salisbury steak recipe.
 No. Not by any means.
-In this Salisbury steak recipe, we pair grass-fed beef with earthy oyster and shiitake mushrooms, fresh thyme and mineral-rich homemade beef stock.
+We pair grass-fed beef with earthy oyster and shiitake mushrooms, fresh thyme, and mineral-rich homemade beef bone broth.
 It’s a luxurious dish – rich and robust.

 - 2 sprigs fresh thyme